 The parish is presently known as the St. Elias Antiochian Orthodox Church, the term "Antiochian" having replaced the word “Eastern” in the earlier name.

-Although the St. Elias congregation consists of only forty five members, the members have been active participants in community affairs since their earliest days.
+Although the St. Elias congregation consists of only a few dozen of members, the members have been active participants in community affairs since their earliest days.
 Oktoberfest festivities and other civic events along with their own affairs have never found them lacking.

 One of their most unusual contributions occurred in 1988 when the Millenium of Christianity in the Soviet Union was being celebrated in Moscow with elaborate religious services.
 St. Elias joined in the commemoration of the event by co-sponsoring an Antiochian Orthodox Choir with the Viterbo Fine Arts Center.
 This local concert of Russian Sacred and Folk Music was held on Sunday, October 2,1988.
 The event was planned to coincide with the annual La Crosse Oktoberfest.

 In recognition of their place in La Crosse history and their determination to establish a church honoring their own faith and religious practices, the La Crosse Commission on Historic Sites placed a Landmark Plaque on St. Elias Antiochian Orthodox Church in September 1988.

 The Icons on the Iconostasis were completed by Connie Mahairas, in 2006, and Marcee King writing the 12 apostles.
 Its beauty accomplishes the desired “window between heaven and earth through which the believing eye can peer into the beyond and the beyond sometimes peers back.”